Real Estate Investment Trust (REITs)

 • Must have transferable shares or transferable certificates of interest.

 When all of these conditions are met, corporate income taxes are reduced or eliminated.
-(There more conditions which must be met, but they are more academic in nature and don’t really apply to individual investors).
+(There are more conditions that must be met, but they are more academic in nature and don’t really apply to individual investors).

-By investing in a REIT, investors benefit in many ways, but the two most important are making real estate investments accessible to virtually anyone, and investors don’t have to perform any property management.
+By investing in a REIT, investors benefit in many ways, but the two most important are making real estate investments accessible to virtually anyone and allowing investors to avoid property management.
 Let’s look at these two benefits individually:

 • Management.
 Unlike a landlord who is directly responsible for rental property, the REIT is managed by a professional real estate team.
 These individuals handle all aspects of the industry.